HerculeWu/Shear/Readme.md

 ## others
-This is only a part from the full project, others are not publicly available (lost through time, contribution from other persons etc.)
+This is only a part from the full project.
+Recent editions add an input and output function to make the code can run without other parts.